syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-Customization.md

 ---
 layout: post
-title: Appearance and Styling in Syncfusion Rating control for Xamarin.Android
+title: Appearance and Styling in Syncfusion SfRating control
 description: Learn how to change the appearance and styling of rating control using ItemSize, ItemSpacing, ItemCount and customization properties.
 platform: Xamarin.Android
 control: Rating